Gus Johnson (basketball): National Industrial League and college career

-After graduating high school, Johnson did not intend to go to college, and ignored recruitment letters from colleges.
+After graduating from high school, Johnson did not intend to go to college and ignored recruitment letters.
 He played on local independent teams and barnstormed in tournaments throughout Ohio.
-Among those teams, he played industrial league basketball for the Goodyear Winged Foots of the National Industrial Basketball League.
-Johnson eventually enrolled at hometown University of Akron, and was expected to be the school's starting center for the 1959–60 season.
-However, Johnson was ruled academically ineligible and left school without ever playing basketball there.
+Among those teams, he played industrial league basketball for the Goodyear Wingfoots of the National Industrial Basketball League.
+Johnson eventually enrolled at University of Akron and was expected to be the school's starting center for the 1959–60 season; however, Johnson was ruled out as academically ineligible and left the school, never playing for them.

-Johnson joined a nearby Amateur Athletic Union club, the Cleveland Sweeny Pipers in early 1960.
-In April 1960, he played for Ravenna Duracote in the Little City Basketball Tournament, leading the tournament-winning team and making the All-Tournament team.
+Johnson joined a nearby Amateur Athletic Union club, the Cleveland Sweeny Pipers, in early 1960.
+In April 1960, he played for Ravenna Duracote in the Little City Basketball Tournament, leading them to a tournament victory and making the All-Tournament team.
 In 1961, he played for the Carney Auditors in the Plain Dealer Greater Cleveland Basketball League, and subsequently for Tramonte Distributing of Akron, where one of his teammates was George Swyers.

-Swyers, a former AAU teammate and friend of first-year University of Idaho head coach Joe Cipriano, told Cipriano of Johnson.
-Swyers and Cipriano wanted Johnson to attend Boise Junior College, and then join Cirpriano at Idaho after a year.
-Johnson had known Swyers since he was in tenth grade, and Swyers had been a guiding light in Johnson's career.
+Swyers, a former AAU teammate and friend of the first-year University of Idaho head coach Joe Cipriano, told Cipriano of Johnson.
+Swyers and Cipriano wanted Johnson to attend Boise Junior College and then join Cipriano at Idaho after a year.
+Johnson had known Swyers since Johnson was in tenth grade, and Swyers had been helpful in Johnson's career.
 Johnson did attend Boise for one year, averaging 30 points and 20 rebounds a game for the Broncos, including a 55-point game.
-It has also been reported he averaged 27.1 points per game or 28.2 points per game, scoring over 30 points in a game 13 times, and setting a then school record of 43 points in a single game.
-Boise's game attendance went from 40 to 50 fans to 800 to 900 fans.
+It has also been reported he averaged 27.1 points per game or even 28.2 points per game, scoring over 30 points in a game 13 times, and setting a then-school record of 43 points in a single game.
+Boise's game attendance went from 40 fans to over 900 fans.
 He was also the school's first black athlete.

-Cipriano offered the 24-year old sophomore Johnson an athletic scholarship, and Johnson transferred north to the University of Idaho in Moscow in 1962.
-Cipriano became like a father to him, and Johnson never had any problems at Idaho.
+Cipriano offered the 23-year-old sophomore Johnson an athletic scholarship, and Johnson transferred north to the University of Idaho in Moscow in 1962.
+Cipriano became a father figure to him, and Johnson had few problems in Idaho.
 The Vandals had a .500 season at 13–13 the previous season, and the addition of Johnson made an immediate impact as they won their first five games and were 12–2 through January.
-Idaho was actually undefeated through January with Johnson playing.
-Due to NCAA rules at the time for a junior college transfer originally enrolled at a four-year school, he was allowed to play regular season games only, not tournaments.
+Idaho was undefeated in January with Johnson playing.
+Due to NCAA rules at the time for a junior college transfer originally enrolled at a four-year school, he was only allowed to play regular-season games, not tournaments.
 The Vandals went 1–2 without him at the Far West Classic in late December in Portland, and the victory was a one-pointer over WSU.
 A week earlier with Johnson, the Vandals routed the Cougars by 37 points in Moscow.